 Just Say No to Dynamic Search Ads, Kids!

-There is a solid place in you-know-where for PPC agencies who advise their clients to just set up a Google Shopping and Dynamic Search Ads campaign for as the initial Google AdWords strategy.
+There is a solid place in you-know-where for PPC agencies who advise their clients to just set up a Google Shopping and Dynamic Search Ads campaign for as the initial Google Ads strategy.

 Unless you’re the smallest of small ecommerce stores, then starting a DSA campaign without having any other Search campaigns will be a massive waste of money.

 Dan Gilbert from Brainlabs says the same in his wonderful article: Dynamic Search Ads are for amateurs or superheroes

 Whenever I audit an account and see dynamic search ads, I know there is much opportunity to improve performance.
 A well-managed account will always outperform DSAs because: